 If you're still a little skeptical about using a marketplace app, fret not.
 Ahead, Angelillo breaks down her best tips and tricks for scoring seriously chic home décor pieces on OfferUp at a fraction of their original costs.
 Think Restoration Hardware table lamps, CB2 shelves, and West Elm coffee tables all for under $100 (yes, really).
 Keep reading to find out how to get the most out of the genius app and take a look at a few editor-approved finds below.

 When searching for an item, Angelillo recommends being as descriptive as possible.
-You can easily filter your results by price and location, but you can also include brands or styles to your search.
+You can easily filter your results by price and location, but you can also include brands or styles in your search.
 In fact, you can add the word "look" or "style" along with a brand name like "West Elm" and the app will provide you with results for products that look like that brand.
 You can do the same with styles like mid-century or Art Deco.

 Check the App Often